canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-deploy.md

 Terraform modules make use of the Terraform Juju provider.
 More information about the Juju provider can be found [here](https://registry.terraform.io/providers/juju/juju/latest/docs).

-The [Charmed Spark Terraform module](https://github.com/canonical/spark-k8s-bundle/tree/main/releases/3.4/terraform) is composed of the following submodules:
+The [Charmed Apache Spark Terraform module](https://github.com/canonical/spark-k8s-bundle/tree/main/releases/3.4/terraform) is composed of the following submodules:
-* [base module](https://github.com/canonical/spark-k8s-bundle/tree/main/releases/3.4/terraform/base) that bundles all the base resources of the Charmed Spark solution
+* [base module](https://github.com/canonical/spark-k8s-bundle/tree/main/releases/3.4/terraform/base) that bundles all the base resources of the Charmed Apache Spark solution
 * [cos-integration module](https://github.com/canonical/spark-k8s-bundle/tree/main/releases/3.4/terraform/cos) that bundles all the resources that enable integration with COS

 > :warning: Currently, only S3 storage backends are supported for Terraform-based bundles.

-The Charmed Spark Terraform modules can be configured using a `.tfvars.json` file with the following schema:
+The Charmed Apache Spark Terraform modules can be configured using a `.tfvars.json` file with the following schema:

 ```json
 {